Billing & Payment of Fees

 Late Payment Charge

-If a student fails to pay the account bill or any monies due by the scheduled due date, Charter Oak State College may assess a late payment charge in the amount of $20.
+If a student fails to pay the account bill or any monies due by the scheduled due date, Charter Oak State College may assess a late payment charge.

 Cancellation of Classes